Meet TypeDB and TypeQL

 Collaborative Tools

 Manage data across your users, teams, and organizations with TypeDB’s collaborative tools.
-Create projects to group deployments and control project access on a per-user or per-team basis.
+Create projects to group clusters and control project access on a per-user or per-team basis.

 TypeDB simplifies cloud instance management with a real-time web interface, serving as a powerful control panel for deployment and control of managed clusters.
-Manage projects, deployments, teams, and users, as well as access support.
+Manage clusters, projects, teams, and users.
+Access support in your browser.

 Seamless Upgrades